wp-plugins/send-link-to-friend/readme.txt

 3. Easy style-override.
 4. Widgets, so you can add pretty much anything.
 5. Easy installation.
-6. Ajax, so no page refresh.
+6. Ajax, Thus no page refresh.
-7. Captcha to avoid spam.
+7. Domain security check before submit the form.
 8. Option to add the form into pages/posts

 == Installation ==